-Over the course of his career he has participated in over 350 field investigations, both foreign and domestic, involving aircraft from two-seat piston engine airplanes to corporate jets.
-He has served as the lead company investigator on NTSB go-team and major field investigations and their foreign equivalents.
+Over the course of his career, he has participated in over 350 field investigations, both foreign and domestic, involving aircraft from two-seat piston engine airplanes to corporate jets.
+He has been the lead company investigator on the NTSB go-team and major field investigations and their foreign equivalents.

 In 2002, he received a Masters of Aeronautical Science degree from Embry-Riddle Aeronautical University.
 Henry holds a Commercial Pilot Certificate for single-engine land aircraft with an instrument rating and is a Certificated Flight Instructor.
 He also holds Airframe and Powerplant certificates along with an Inspection Authorization.